10 Questions about Trade Show Labor

 #7.
 What is a grievance?

 Contractors that employ union workers negotiate and sign collective bargaining agreements with local unions.
-If the contractor breaches that agreement in some fashion, the local union can file a grievance that typically involves a monetary component to resolve.
+If the contractor breaches that agreement in some fashion, the local union can file a grievance that typically involves a monetary compensation.

 #8.
 What do I do if I don’t like an individual on my crew?

-Any exhibitor or display supervisor that has a concern or issue with a member of their crew can request a change from their contractor.
-Change requests should be made privately with the appropriate supervisor.
+Any exhibitor or display supervisor that has a concern with a member of their crew can request a change from their contractor.
+Change requests should be made with the appropriate supervisor.

 #9.
 What work can my shop supervisor do in a union venue?